 Nearly half the country doesn’t want most of these things, or at least it doesn’t think it does.
 It isn’t much of a democracy if we try to force the other side to submit to ideas for which it holds no purchase.
-Which, in a way, is quite funny, since the country right now is ruled at all levels—national, state, local—by determined, mostly shamefully gerrymandered, minority political factions who do believe it’s perfectly fine to force their ideology on those who oppose it, and who will assume power by any ruthless means necessary, the Constitution and people be damned.
+Which, in a way, is quite funny, since the country right now is ruled at all levels—national, state, local—by a determined, mostly shamefully gerrymandered, minority political faction who do believe it’s perfectly fine to force their ideology on those who oppose it, and who will assume power by any ruthless means necessary, the Constitution and people be damned.
 That is the fundamental difference between right-wing ideology and the progressive, Social Democratic left.
 Democracy matters to the left.

 The realists want the same things as the surrealists, at least philosophically.
 The problem has become that the surrealists have wrapped themselves in an arrogant and self-righteous stance fueled by their so-called belief they are “woke,” and hence more enlightened and certain that their beliefs are correct and just ones much than the rest of humanity on issues of race, social justice, economics, environmentalism, and public policy.
 Being “woke” is some sort of divine enlightenment that implies a higher state of consciousness about “what is going on and what needs to be done,” which is, of course, a ridiculously puerile kind of arrogant and often destructive certainty also held by religious fanatics and a vast array of political radicals in the past—fascists, communists, socialists, and anarchists—who did great harm to societies all over the world by trying to shape them into narrow and restrictive, often repressive confines poisoned by their radical certainty and arrogant belief that their way was the only way.
 It is a destructive mindset regardless of the ideology or belief system guiding it.
 It is also highly anti-Democratic.